On this page本页内容

 options |

-document | numInitialChunks and collation . |
+document | numInitialChunks and collation. |

-argument supports the following options:
+The options argument supports the following options:

 numInitialChunks |